 Can hydroxychloroquine (HCQ) improve the efficacy of currently available standard of care therapies in cancer?

-In collaboration with dozens of investigators in the United States and abroad, we have completed the first 6 clinical trials involving HCQ in combination with a variety of anticancer therapeutics in diseases such as advanced glioma, refractory myeloma, advanced melanoma, and advanced solid tumors (see Publications for details).
+In collaboration with dozens of investigators in the United States and abroad, we have completed numerous clinical trials involving HCQ in combination with a variety of anticancer therapeutics in diseases such as advanced glioma, refractory myeloma, advanced melanoma, and advanced solid tumors (see Publications for details).
 We currently have a second generation of HCQ clinical trials in colon cancer, renal cell carcinoma, melanoma, and pancreatic cancer.
 See Clinical Trials for more details about ongoing clinical trials.

 Can hydroxychloroquine prevent or treat COVID-19?

 In collaboration with multiple departments @PennMedicine we launched the PATCH Trial (see Clinical Trials for more details) which has 3 sub-studies that test HCQ in various contexts as an agent for COVID-19.
 Our first publication from this study came out recently (Abella et al. JAMA Int.
 Medicine 2020) .

 Dr. Amaravadi will be the Keynote Speaker at the Drugging Autophagy Summit November 19-20, 2020.